 Okay, so this for the benefit of all my fellow British readers out there.
 The rest of you are probably fine to remember this!
 In Iceland, you drive on the right.
 That’s it, simple!
 Oh, and roundabouts work anti-clockwise!

-5. Pack some tasty snacks
+5. Pack some tasty snacks to take on the road

 So, if gas stations are rare out in the Icelandic countryside then so are shops and restaurants.
 That’s not to say they don’t exist, but they are rare.
 To ensure you don’t end up driving whilst hungry (no-one wants that kind of road rage), pack some snacks in the car with you for when you’re in need.
 This handy checklist should give you a few ideas on what kind of snacks you can take with you to keep your energy levels up.